Paclitaxel Protein-Bound Suspension

 This drug can cause diarrhea, which in some cases may be severe.
 If left unchecked, this could lead to dehydration and chemical imbalances in the body.
 Your doctor may prescribe medicine to help prevent or control this side effect.
 It is very important that you take this medicine as prescribed.
 Make sure you get the medicine right away, so that you will have it at home when you need it.
 Take the medicine as prescribed.

-In rare cases, this drug can affect the heart rhythm, which could be serious and might even require the placement of a pacemaker.
+This drug can affect the heart rhythm, which in rare cases can be serious.
 Tell your doctor or nurse right away if you feel your heart may be beating abnormally or if you have chest pain or feel short of breath, lightheaded, or dizzy.

 This drug may increase liver enzyme levels in your blood.
 Your doctor will likely check your liver function with blood tests on a regular basis.
 The drug may need to be stopped if the changes are severe.
 If you have liver metastasis or other liver problems before starting treatment, the doctor may need to monitor you more carefully.